 Megan now works as a horticulturist and designer for Gardener’s Touch, a residential landscaping design and maintenance company in Fairfield County, CT.

 Ronda Brand, Class of 2009

-Ronda partnered with Lynden B. Miller upon graduation and is now a freelance garden designers and horticulturist, designing public spaces in and around NYC.
+Ronda partnered with Lynden B. Miller upon graduation and is now a freelance garden designer and horticulturist, designing public spaces in and around NYC.

 Wayne Cahilly, Class of 1984

 Wayne was hired by The New York Botanical Garden upon graduation and is currently Manager of the Institutional Mapping Department.